bastianschwarz/warthog.dcs.f18/README.md

 Download the package from the releases, extract to a folder (I put mine in `..\Saved Games\DCS\Layouts\[plane]\`) and run it with T.A.R.G.E.T

 As soon as the profile runs you can run DCS.
-Make sure the button mapping for the keyboard is default.
-Assign the AXIS (I might put in a .diff.lua for this) and you are pretty much good to go.
+Load the stick.lua.diff and throttle.lua.diff (located in the same folder as the script - make sure you have the correct column selected before loading!) and everything should be good from there.

 [noid_f18_profile_url]: https://www.digitalcombatsimulator.com/en/files/3300626/
 [noid_profile_url]: https://www.digitalcombatsimulator.com/en/files/?CREATED_BY=NOiD&set_filter=Y